 “I was unable to apprehend them,” he said with a straight face.
 No shit.
-The only way this guy was catching anybody in a foot chase was with several well-placed pistol rounds in the back.
+The only way this guy was catching anybody was with several well-placed pistol rounds in the back.

-Following the cop car, I drove the rental car to a better neighborhood and parked it at a Circle K and the cop gave me a ride back to the T1000.
+Following the cop, I drove my rental car to a better neighborhood and parked it at a Circle K. The cop gave me a ride back to the T1000.

 My car resembled a mobile crack den.
 The gangsters had left piles of fast food wrappers and other flotsam and jetsam piled everywhere.
 And the smell!
 The stomach-churning foulness that threatened to overpower me was indescribable.
 What the fuck had gone on in there?
-I had no idea what was causing it, but I wanted to retch, and I had to drive with my head out of the window.
-The unidentified stench molecules were clinging to my skin, which was crawling like it had decided, “Fuck this,” and wanted out of the car.
+I had no idea what was causing it, but I wanted to retch and had to drive with my head out of the window.
+The unidentified stench molecules were clinging to my skin, which was crawling like it had decided “Fuck this” and wanted out of the car.
 Parking the T1000 at the Circle K, I went home in the rental car to take a scalding hot shower and get some sleep.
 In the morning, Becky’s boyfriend gave me a ride to collect my car before I had to go to training.

 In the light of day, it was easy to see how Eijah and his crew had fucked my car up.
 It was covered in dust and the windshield was cracked.
 A dark, unidentified substance was smeared on the side of the car.
 The roof looked like an elephant had climbed on it and one door was badly dented.
 Two hubcaps were missing and the Crips had replaced a couple of my tires with ones they’d boosted from other vehicles.
 They’d also stolen all my personal effects, mostly cheap sentimental things.